oktadev/okta-blog/_source/_posts/2021-10-29-k8s-to-the-cloud-aws.md

 The Fargate service on AWS also provides cloud customers with the ability to use Kubernetes, but in a serverless manner.
 When using Fargate, you get to run a pod within a Kubernetes cluster on demand.
 Fargate helps to reduce the operating cost (OpEx) of your infrastructure as you will only be billed for the pods and not the EC2 instance nodes.

-**Related**: The article, [Deploy a .NET application using AWS Fargate](https://developer.okta.com/blog/2020/06/22/deploy-dotnet-container-aws-fargate) shows a practical use of AWS Fargate.
+**Related**: The article, [Deploy a .NET application using AWS Fargate](/blog/2020/06/22/deploy-dotnet-container-aws-fargate) shows a practical use of AWS Fargate.

 In the following sections, we will focus on using Kubernetes through the Elastic Kubernetes Service.

 ## Understanding the EKS architecture on AWS

 The EKS architecture comprises three main components – clusters, nodes, and the Virtual Private Cloud (VPC), which forms the networking aspect.
-Let’s proceed to consider the clusters, and VPC.
+Let's proceed to consider the clusters, and VPC.

 ### EKS Clusters

 An EKS cluster is composed of a control plane and worker nodes residing within a VPC created for the cluster.
-A cluster’s control plane is placed in an AWS-managed account and runs the Kubernetes software.
-The worker nodes, on the other hand, run in a user’s AWS account, and are EC2 instances that connect to the control plane through the [API Server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) from the Kubernetes software.
+A cluster's control plane is placed in an AWS-managed account and runs the Kubernetes software.
+The worker nodes, on the other hand, run in a user's AWS account, and are EC2 instances that connect to the control plane through the [API Server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) from the Kubernetes software.

 An EKS cluster can be created through several tools such as the [AWS console](https://aws.amazon.com/console/), [AWS CLI](https://aws.amazon.com/cli/), [Cloud Formation](https://aws.amazon.com/cloudformation/), [eksctl](https://eksctl.io/), or even [Terraform](https://www.terraform.io/), as well as other infrastructure as code tools.
 When using terminal-based tools such as the AWS CLI or eksctl, you provide the properties of the cluster to be created by EKS, either by using a configuration file or through command line arguments.
 Within the demo section of this article, you will use the eksctl command line tool to create a cluster.

-With regard to the cluster’s security, the internal connection between the control plane and worker nodes uses a certificate file generated on setup.
-The cluster’s data stored within [etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd) is also encrypted by default using the [Key Management Service](https://aws.amazon.com/kms/) on AWS.
+With regard to the cluster's security, the internal connection between the control plane and worker nodes uses a certificate file generated on setup.
+The cluster's data stored within [etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd) is also encrypted by default using the [Key Management Service](https://aws.amazon.com/kms/) on AWS.

 ### The EKS Virtual Private Cloud (VPC)